navipartner/docs/content/en/docs/fiscalization/germany/how-to/setup/index.md

     - Set up payment method mappings.
 To do that, navigate to the **Payment Method Mapper** page, and create an entry for each payment method.

     - Set up VAT posting setup mappings.
-To do that, in the **VAT Posting Setup Mapper List** create an entry for each combination of the VAT product and the VAT business posting groups.
+To do that, navigate to the **VAT Posting Setup Mapper List**, and create an entry for each combination of the VAT product and the VAT business posting groups.

 ## Next steps